dashkite/tempo/README.md

 tempo import repos.yaml
 ```

-The input file should contain a YAML encoded array of GitHub repo paths.
+The input file should contain a YAML formatted array of GitHub repo paths.

 ### Cloning A Metarepo